libp2p/docs/content/concepts/transports/webrtc.md

 {{< alert icon="" context="info">}}
 Due to the restrictions mentioned above, libp2p browser nodes are private nodes (meaning they cannot be dialed from outside of their local network).
 However, in principle, this use case can be thought of not just as browser-to-browser but private node to private node.
-This WebRTC solution enables connectivity between two non browser nodes behind a NAT/firewall as well
+This WebRTC solution enables connectivity between two non-browser nodes behind a NAT / firewall as well
 {{< /alert >}}

 #### Transport Internals